LucaCeccagnoli/AGV-Attacks/README.md

 ![attacks](/thesis/images/form2-empty.PNG)

 Or create a custom attack.
-You can add infinite combinations of 5 image filters, setting their intensity and alpha value.
+You can add infinite combinations of 5 image filters inspired by Instagram, setting their intensity and alpha value.
 Clicking "create" will add it to the previous list of available attacks with the name you specified.

 ![custom-attack](/thesis/images/attack-editor.PNG)